ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/data-understanding.md

 # Data Understanding

 Quality data is fundamental to any data science engagement.
 To gain actionable insights, the appropriate data must be sourced and cleansed.
+As presented in detail in [this practice: "Understand data needs to support AI and data science solutions"](https://cloudcontent.mybluemix.net/garage/method/practices/think/data-needs-for-ai-data-science) each business analytics problem has specific data requirements, and different patterns may apply.
+The article address the activities of collecting data, describe the data, visualize and verify data quality.
+In this article we are complementing those tasks with some specifics considerations to address as a Data Scientist.
 There are two key stages of Data Understanding: a [Data Assessment](#data-assessment) and [Data Exploration](#data-exploration).

 ## Data Assessment